aws-samples/amazon-sagemaker-activity-detection/deployment/README.md

 ![Deleting AWS Resources](images/cleanup.png)

-Once you ran the script successfully, please go to your [CloudFormation Console](https://console.aws.amazon.com/cloudformation/) and make sure that all the stacks are deleted properly.
+Once you ran the script successfully, go to your [CloudFormation Console](https://console.aws.amazon.com/cloudformation/) and make sure that all the stacks are deleted properly.
 If so, CONGRATULATIONS!!
 You have successfully deleted all the AWS resources associated with the solution.